Apex Park Playday in Highbridge returns on August 1st

 we have a great team working hard behind the scenes."

-forget your sunscreen, sun hats (or wet-weather gear!) and water
+forget your sunscreen, sun hats (or wet-weather gear!) as it is

 must be accompanied by an adult at all times.
 Refreshments will